 The DON will assess and determine if and how nurses' participation may impact the delivery of safe and appropriate care.
 This assessment will include a dialogue with the PI, and any involved managers, staff, or other disciplines as appropriate.
 Approval must be obtained in writing before initiating a protocol that involves nursing staff.

-Forward the completed application with the DON(s) signature(s) and a protocol summary to the Nurse Researcher, Billings Administration 220.
+Forward the completed application with the DON(s) signature(s) and a protocol summary to the Center for Nursing Inquiry, ([email protected]) or Nurse Scientist ([email protected]).

-The Department of Nursing Nurse Researcher will sign off on the protocol or notify the applicant of issues that require resolution before approval.
-Once the application is completed, the Nurse Researcher will forward it to the Director of Nursing, Practice, Education, & Research for final approval and signature.
+The Department of Nursing Nurse Scientist will sign off on the Approval of Research Involving Nursing or Nursing Resources form or notify the applicant of issues that require resolution before approval.
+Once the application is completed, the Nurse Scientist will forward it to the Director of Nursing, Practice, Education, & Research for final approval and signature.

 Note: It is important to keep several considerations in mind when planning for and seeking approval for a research study.